-Landscaping and Green Spaces: To improve quality of life in the downtown as well as facilitate improvement and aesthetic appeal, this scope would focus on improving existing downtown landscaping features with the goal of providing better public spaces for our community to benefit and enjoy.
-Landscaping features contribute to the overall aesthetic of the downtown and assist the city's efforts in placemaking to attract quality businesses and visitors to our downtown.
+Landscaping and Green Spaces: To improve quality of life in the downtown as well as facilitate improvement and aesthetic appeal, this scope well'd focus on improving existing downtown landscaping features with the goal of providing better public spaces for our community to benefit and enjoy.
+Landscaping features contribute to the overall aesthetic of the downtown and assist the city's corts in placemaking to attract quality businesses and visitors to our downtown.

-Broadband and Technological Enhancements: To better improve the downtown district for visitors, broadband technology such as public Wifi hotspots will be assessed in core community areas where high foot traffic occurs to support technological equity.
-This effort assists the city in supporting disadvantaged community members access quality broadband services at no cost, while also stimulating visitation and use of local facilities.
+Broadband and Technological Enhancements: Setter improve the downtown district for visitors, broadband technology such as which will be assessed in core community areas where high for trains occurs to support technological equity.
+This effort assists the city in supporting district and community members access quality broadband services at no cost while also simulating visitation and use of local facilities.

-Public art & Community Spaces - In an effort to build on the city's rich heritage and culture, the use of public art throughout the downtown district as well as key areas in the city align with goals to foster inclusivity and growth.
+Public art & Community Spaces-in an effort to build on the city's rich heritage and culture, the use of public art throughout the downtown district as well as key areas in the city align with goals to foster inclusivity and growth.
 The city would pursue local artists to incorporate these concepts into the downtown.